JPrisk/tailwind-spacing-cli/README.md

 # Tailwind Spacing CLI

-This project helps find the closest tailwind spacing value to any px value entered
+This project helps find the closest tailwind spacing value for any px value entered

 ### Installing

 ```
-npm i -g tailwindcss-spacing-cli
+npm i -g tailwind-spacing-cli
 ```

 And then